 The Kuku Pot is more of an obtuse inclusion, but it is used a fair bit in puzzles to store and move power cores and similar objects.
 Very handy to have those on hand.

 Abyss Artifacts are always good to have on hand.
-But with a smaller stack size of 10, we’ll want to make sure we’re never really exceeding that amount on hand to limit the space they take up.
+But with a smaller stack size of 10, you’ll want to make sure you’re never really exceeding that amount on hand to limit the space they take up.
+As your inventory expands, this becomes less of a concern though.

-Tools are always good to have on hand, particularly the Pickaxe (or Knuckle Mining Drill) and Logging Axe.
-These let us collect any materials we might want on a whim.
-The Fishing Rod isn’t a bad choice either, as it will let us get Fish Fillets as needed, but catching and cleaning fish is tedious.
+Tools are always good to have on hand, particularly the Pickaxe (or Miner’s Knuckledrill) and Logging Axe.
+These let you collect any materials you might want on a whim.
+The Fishing Rod isn’t a bad choice either, as it will let you get Fish Fillets as needed for cooking, but catching and cleaning fish can be tedious, as they don’t currently stack or offer a Clean All option.

-If we’re worried about not having food to cook, we recommend keeping a Stack of each of the following item types on hand: Meat, Vegetable, Fruit, Grain, Cooking Oil, Water, Salt, Eggs.
-These 8 types of ingredients make up the majority of recipes and allow us to flexibly cook nearly any meal we want.
-We can even add Fish Fillets if desired to provide even more options.
+If you’re worried about not having food to cook, we recommend keeping a Stack of each of the following item types on hand: Meat, Vegetable, Fruit, Grain, Cooking Oil, Water, Salt, Eggs.
+These 8 types of ingredients make up the majority of recipes and allowyous to flexibly cook nearly any meal you’d want.
+You can even add Fish Fillets to this list if desired to provide even more options.

 Tips for Inventory Management